What are the league's biggest tire fires?

 What is the NHL's biggest tire fire?

-Greg Wyshynski: There are a collection of very worthy (unworthy?) candidates for the season's most scorching early tire fires.
-Some teams have struggled through significant injuries, like the Edmonton Oilers and Minnesota Wild.
+Greg Wyshynski: There is a collection of very worthy (unworthy?) candidates for the season's most scorching early tire fires.
+Some teams have struggled through significant injuries, such as the Edmonton Oilers and Minnesota Wild.
 Some teams have struggled because a series of franchise-redefining moves haven't exactly panned out; but hey, Montreal, at least GM Marc Bergevin is signed through 2022, right?

 The Arizona Coyotes (0-8-1) are a little bit of both.
 Antti Raanta, acquired in the offseason to be the No. 1 goalie, has been limited to 90 minutes this season because of injury.
 Louis Domingue and Adin Hill have been terrible in his absence, leading to the team's NHL-worst minus-18 goal differential.

-But for a team that had a collection of solid core players (Oliver Ekman-Larsson, Max Domi) and a stellar rookie (Clayton Keller) and high-profile offseason augmentations (Raanta, Derek Stepan, Niklas Hjalmarsson) and a new coach imported from the defending Stanley Cup champions (Rick Tocchet) ... well, they should maybe have a win after nine games.
+But for a team that has a collection of solid core players (Oliver Ekman-Larsson, Max Domi) and a stellar rookie (Clayton Keller) and high-profile offseason augmentations (Raanta, Derek Stepan, Niklas Hjalmarsson) and a new coach (Rick Tocchet) imported from the defending Stanley Cup champions ... well, they should maybe have a win after nine games.

 Instead, they're plummeting down the standings, posting mediocre puck-possession numbers and positioning themselves for yet another lost season in the desert.
 But hey, good thing they moved on from Shane Doan.